George von Mallinckrodt: Early life

-Von Mallinckrodt was born on 19 August 1930 at Wesseling, Germany to Arnold Wilhelm von Mallinckrodt and wife Valentine von Mallinckrodt (née von Joest).
+Von Mallinckrodt was born on 19 August 1930 at Wesseling, Germany to Arnold Wilhelm von Mallinckrodt (1901-1982), member of an old Westphalian noble family, and his wife, Valentine Huberta Alexandra Else Victoria von Joest (1905-1994).
 He was educated at Schule Schloss Salem near Lake Constance, where Kurt Hahn was a significant presence after the Second World War.

 He was the eldest of three children.
 His father, Arnold, hailed from a family of private bankers in Antwerp and later Frankfurt (Mallinckrodt et Companie) and his mother, Valentine (née von Joest), came from an industrial family in Cologne.
 The family lived in Paris, where Arnold was Managing Director of Agfa Gevaert.
 At the outbreak of war, they had to leave Paris suddenly in September 1939 and were interned in Basel before being allowed to return to Germany.

 Mallinckrodt attended Salem from 1940.
 Initially school life was calm but in 1944 the SS took over the running of the school.
 Things changed radically when the new teaching staff attempted to indoctrinate the pupils.
 Mallinckrodt rebelled in various ways, was severely punished and, on two occasions, sent to work in munitions factories.

 After leaving school, Mallinckrodt did an apprenticeship in precision mechanics with Agfa AG from 1948 to 1951.